 3. Cardamom Essential Oil Uses – Chemopreventive

 The potential for cancer-preventive effects of essential oils to be used in our everyday lives is exciting and promising for the future.
-Alongside other potent antioxidants, the essential oil content in cardamom shows anti-tumor potential.
+Alongside other potent antioxidants, the in silico studies demonstrate cardamom’s anti-tumor potential.
 (7) As with all essential oils, studies are underway to determine exactly how we can best utilize these benefits to prevent cancer and perhaps treat it.
 Until that day, we can rest easy knowing that our regular essential oil routines are contributing to overall health.

 Indications: Inhalation, topical, and culinary use to access potential chemopreventive properties.